 There are plenty of ways to create passive income for yourself while working from home.
-And when I say “passive,” I mean that you do the work once and keep getting paid for it, over and over again.
+Passive means that you do the work once and keep getting paid for it, over and over again.
 Sounds like a dream, right?
-It is pretty awesome IF you can make it work.
+It is amazing IF you can make it work.

 I know of a couple of things and I did some research to find even more.
-I hope you find something that piques your interest in today’s post!
+I hope you find something below that piques your interest.

 I've heard of some people who haven't gone in and added any new posts to their blogs in years, yet they still earn money from those blog posts.